 BiglyBT is an offshoot from the Azureus torrent client and the youngest one on this list.
-It made its debut in 2017 and is entirely open source and advert free, which is a benefit few torrent clients can boast.
-While it lacks some features that other more comprehensive clients have, like DVD burning capabilities, BiglyBT has everything you need to share content online quickly and easily.
+It originated from the Vuze/Azureus open-source project in 2003 but made its debut in 2017 and is entirely open source and ad-free, which is a benefit few torrent clients can boast.
+While it lacks some features that other more comprehensive clients have, like DVD-burning capabilities, BiglyBT has everything you need to share content online quickly and easily.

 It has an intuitive, clean interface.
-Just because it’s simple to use though, doesn’t mean BiglyBT is simple.
-It lets you set limits on downloads by tag, peer-set, network, or even by individual peers (if you have your favorites).
+Just because it’s simple to use, though, doesn’t mean BiglyBT itself is basic by any means.
+It allows you to set limits on downloads by tag, peer-set, network, or even by individual peers (a helpful feature if you have your favorites).